tlswg/tls13-spec/draft-ietf-tls-tls13.md

 summarized as follows: The client sends a ClientHello message which contains a random nonce (ClientHello.random), its preferences for Protocol Version, Cipher Suite, and a variety of extensions.
-In the same flight, it sends a ClientKeyExchange message which contains its share of the parameters for key agreement for some set of expected server parameters (DHE/ECDHE groups, etc.).
+In the same flight, it sends a ClientKeyShare message which contains its share of the parameters for key agreement for some set of expected server parameters (DHE/ECDHE groups, etc.).